ISYS3461-2025C-Hercules-DEVision/JobManager/Documents/data_model/Entity_Inventory_JM.md

 > Scope: Sections 1 – 7
 > Milestone 1 Deliverable – Data Model (Level Simplex → Ultimo)

-Each entity represents a persistent data object required by the SRS.
+Each entity represents a persistent data object required by the **Job Manager subsystem**.
 All attributes are preliminary for ER Model v1 (to be refined in DM-02).

 This document lists all entities required by the Job Manager subsystem.
 Each entity includes:

 - Description
 - OwnedByService (microservice boundary)
 - DBType (Mongo/Postgres/Redis etc.)